Find an Anxiety Therapist

 Everyone feels anxious sometimes, but when worry becomes constant, overwhelming, or difficult to manage, it may be time to seek help.
 Working with an experienced anxiety therapist can help you understand what’s going on and teach you effective tools to feel more in control.

-Monik Lopez is a Licensed Mental Health Counselor (LMHC) in Coral Gables, Florida and has been in practice for 15 years.
-They treat Anxiety, Infertility, Panic.
+Nikki Moorman is a Licensed Professional Counselor (LPC) in Flint, Michigan and has been in practice for 7 years.
+They treat Anxiety, Borderline Personality, Bullying.

 View profile